DFKI-NI/syclops/docs/docs/usage/job_description/job_configuration.md

 * **sensor**: Configuration of individual sensors and their corresponding outputs.
 * **postprocessing** - [*optional]*: Operations that are applied to the generated data after creation.
 * **textures** - [*optional]*: Dynamically generated textures that can be used in the scene.
+* **global_evaluators**: Defines global evaluators that can be referenced by multiple plugins or sensors.

 === "general"